The Ultimate African Safari Guide: Destinations, Costs, and Tips for 2026

 What’s fueling the 2026 safari trend?

-- A shift in travelers’ preferences, as many opt for adventures over urban experiences.
+• A shift in travellers’ preferences, as many opt for adventures over urban experiences.

 Top Safari Destinations in Africa for 2026